ohspc89/hbcd_motion_postproc/docs/source/outputs.rst

 +--------------------------------+-----------------------------------------------------------------------------+

 (e) lists the parameters provided to process data and generate \*\PA_RAW.json,
 \*\PA_SUMMARY.json, and \*\PA_BOUTS.tsv (\*\ denotes wildcard).
 In addition,
 the content of \*\PA_SUMMARY.json is available in this file.

-(f) lists bouts of activity as they occur over time.
+(f) saves bouts of activity as they occur over time.
 There are 4 columns of data.

 +----------------------+--------------------+--------------------+--------------------------+
 | start time of a bout | end time of a bout | duration of a bout | classification of a bout |